lmammino/anobiiwidget/README.txt

 == Changelog ==

+= 0.0.3 =
+  * Fixed an AJAX issue with non logged users
+  * Cache is now cleared on plugin update

 = 0.0.2 =
   * Now it checks if some book has no cover and provides an alternative default cover to avoid blank images to appear.